• Wed. Mar 5th, 2025

 THE BYZANTINE GREEKS

-The Byzantine Greeks took control of the island in the seventh century and they immediately began to use the Lefkosia as their main seat of power.
-This led to city eventually becoming their capital city.
-They immediately enlarged it by constructing significant religious and administrative buildings and by the 10th century, Lefkosia had become a bustling hive of activity and a major centre of trade on the island.
-The economy now mainly consisted of trading agricultural goods, luxury items and metal ware.
-In the early part of the twelfth century, Cyprus came under the control of a local Byzantine Greek despot ruler named, Isaac Komnenos.
-The new ruler broke away from the Byzantine Empire and declared himself a self-styled emperor of the island.
-The now debunked Cyprus loosely held ties with the Byzantine Empire, but it had lost its protection.
+The Byzantine Greeks took control of the island in the seventh century and they immediately installed Lefkosia as their main seat of power, eventually becoming the new Byzantine capital city of Cyprus.
+The city saw the construction of significant religious and administrative buildings and by the 10th century, Lefkosia had become a bustling hive of activity and a major centre of trade on the island.
+Trade remained at the centre of the city’s economy and agricultural goods, luxury items and metal ware were frequently produced.

 Byzantine Coinage Depicting Isaac Komnenos